Congress hears sirens wail as Ukraine legislators visit - NewsBreak

 While Ukrainian President Volodymyr Zelenskyy has roused the world to his country's side, speaking via video livestreams to legislative bodies around the world, the Ukrainian legislators provided their own compelling portrait this week in Washington — women fighting for their country abroad while their loved ones and families fight from home.

-The Ukrainians are wary of talks with Putin, and they framed the war not only as a fight for their country but for all of Western democracy.
-More than 4 million people have fled Ukraine since the start of the invasion.
+They are wary of talks with Putin, and they framed the war ravishing their country not only as a fight for a Ukraine, but for all of Western democracy.

 “Putin cannot be trusted,” said Yevheniya Kravchuk, a member of the Ukrainian parliament, at Tuesday's press conference.